sgcjw/CDE4301_website/content/report/final_report.md

 For instance, if the PLC of PDS fails, the consequences can be severe.
 Because the system’s control logic requires each power channel to remain continuously energised by a digital HIGH signal from the PLC, the loss of this signal immediately de-energises all PLC-controlled relays.
 This results in a complete shutdown of all subsystems powered through these channels.
 Such a failure mode presents a significant operational risk to the USV and may even lead to the total loss of the vessel while at sea.

 **Lack of power status indications**:
-ST Engineering’s USVs currently operate under the principle that if a fault is not classified as critical, the vehicle will continue its mission.
-However, the existing PDS lacks adequate power-status monitoring and reporting capabilities.
-This limitation makes it difficult to assess the health and performance of the power distribution system in real time and to detect early signs of degradation or malfunction.
-As a result, non-critical issues may go unnoticed and remain unisolated from the main power network, allowing them to propagate into critical failures that ultimately reduce the overall mission success rate.
+ST Engineering’s USVs are designed to continue their missions as long as detected faults are not classified as critical.
+However, the current PDS provides limited visibility into power status, offering neither comprehensive monitoring nor timely reporting.
+Without real-time insight into the health of the power distribution network, early signs of degradation or minor malfunctions can easily be missed.
+These unaddressed non-critical issues may remain tied to the main power bus and gradually escalate, eventually developing into critical failures that undermine overall mission reliability and reduce the likelihood of mission success.

 ---